-DEVON COX, Ph.D., is an American-born writer and historian currently living and working in London.
-His debut biography, The Street of Wonderful Possibilities: Whistler, Wilde & Sargent in Tite Street, was nominated for the William MB Berger Prize in British Art History.
-He also edited Constance Wilde's Autography Book, 1886-1896 (Oscar Wilde Society, 2022).
-He is currently working on a new biography of the artist John Singer Sargent (1856-1925).
+Dr Devon Cox is a writer and historian living and working in London.
+His first biography, The Street of Wonderful Possibilities: Whistler, Wilde & Sargent in Tite Street, was nominated for the William MB Berger Prize in British Art History in 2016.
+His next book Beyond Beauty: A Portrait of John Singer Sargent will be published in 2026.

 A well-informed, nicely produced book about Tite Street in merrier, cheaper times, when it could claim to the be epicentre of art in England.